tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 These classes provide the following services:

  * Creation of offset shapes and their variants such as:
-  * Hollowing;
+  * hollowing,
-  * Shelling;
+  * shelling,
-  * Lofting;
+  * lofting,
- * Creation of tapered shapes using draft angles;
+ * creation of tapered shapes using draft angles,
- * Creation of sweeps.
+ * creation of sweeps.

 @subsection occt_modalg_7_1 Shelling

 Shelling is used to offset given faces of a solid by a specific value.
 It rounds or intersects adjacent faces along its edges depending on the convexity of the edge.
 The constructor *BRepOffsetAPI_MakeThickSolid* shelling operator takes the solid, the list of faces to remove and an offset value as input.

 ~~~~~
 TopoDS_Solid SolidInitial = ...;